MultiplatformKickstarter/website/content/faq/_index.md

 **Do I need to be an expert in Compose to use this?**

 Our components can be used by anyone, even though just starting with Compose.
-They are designed to be easy to add to your copy to your project, modify and read.
+They are designed to be easy to add to your project, modify and read.

 **How customizable are the components?**